chisophugis/lbd/source/about.rst

 Acknowledgments
 ---------------

-We would like to thank Sean Silvas, silvas@purdue.edu, for his help, encouragement, and assistance with the Sphinx document generator.
+We would like to thank Sean Silva, silvas@purdue.edu, for his help, encouragement, and assistance with the Sphinx document generator.
 Without his help, this book would not have been finished and published online.